Pavel Datsyuk: 2006–2013: Ascent to stardom, Selke trophies, second Stanley Cup championship

-Datsyuk finished with his lowest end-of-season point total since the lockout in the 2009–10 season, scoring 70 points in 82 games.
+Datsyuk finished with his lowest end-of-season point total since the lockout in the 2009–10 season, scoring 70 points in 80 games for his third straight Selke Trophy.
 As a result of early season injuries to sniper Johan Franzén, center Valtteri Filppula and defenceman Niklas Kronwall, the Red Wings struggled to find consistency.
-However, a strong finish escalated the team from ninth place in the Western Conference in February to fifth place, and another 100-point season.
-Datsyuk scored the first two goals in Game 7 of the first round against the Phoenix Coyotes, including a breakaway deke on Ilya Bryzgalov, that sent the Wings to the second round for the fourth consecutive playoff season.
-The Red Wings, however, lost in five games to the San Jose Sharks.
+However, a strong finish escalated the team from ninth place in the Western Conference in February to fifth place.
+Datsyuk scored the first two goals in Game 7 of the first round against the fourth-seeded Phoenix Coyotes, including a breakaway deke on Ilya Bryzgalov, that sent the Wings to the second round for the fourth consecutive playoff season.
+The Red Wings, however, lost in five games to the top-seeded San Jose Sharks.